 “I make sure all orangutans or gibbons are in good condition.
 If there is any illness, then we give them medicine or treatment.”

-With the health of all animals ensured, Dr. Wawan can move onto birdwatching and photography, which together provide the only verified bird list for Lamandau Wildlife Reserve and many of the photos used on social media.
+With the health of all animals ensured, the vets have time to enjoy the awe-inspiring forest on their doorstep.
+Dr. Wawan also makes time for birdwatching and photography, which together provide the only verified bird list for Lamandau Wildlife Reserve and many of the photos used on social media.

 Birds of Lamandau Wildlife Reserve